Reactor with Multiple Processes: ASM1/ASM3 with Aeration

 @set_state_mapping S_O2 = states(asm).S_O2, states(aer).S_O

-Then, the rest is exactly equal to the example above (possible for both, with and without default processes).
-The only difference is the name of the states and their order in the influent (it is different for the two ASM1 implementations, as the state names are different and they are ordered alphabetically to have it consistent):
+The rest is equal to the example above (possible for both, with and without default processes).
+The only difference is the name of the states and their order in the influent:

 # Reactor with the additional process